 }

-Below are the excerpts from Intune extension manager log.
-The client downloaded the policy which includes everything about detetion rule.
-The PowerShell script also included in the policy in ecnrypted form.
+Below are the excerpts from the Intune extension manager log.
+The client downloaded the policy which includes everything about win32 app detection rules.
+The PowerShell script is also included in the policy in encrypted form.
 I removed the lines to make it short.
-The DetectionType 3 represent custom script based detection rule.
+The DetectionType 3 represents a custom script-based detection rule.

 <![LOG[Get policies = [{"Id":"4c153c53-913e-4a75-92b1-27e53ca03876","Name":"WinZip 26.0","Version":1,"Intent":3,"TargetType":2,"AppApplicabilityStateDueToAssginmentFilters":null,"AssignmentFilterIds":null,"DetectionRule":"[{\"DetectionType\":3,\"DetectionText\":\"{\\\"EnforceSignatureCheck\\\":0,\\\"RunAs32Bit\\\":0,\\\"ScriptBody\\\":\\\"77u/JEFwcE5hbWUgPSAiV2luemlwIHZlciAyNi4wIgokRmlsZSA9ICJEOlxQcm9ncmFtIEZpbGVzXFdpblppcDI2XHdpbnppcDY0LmV4ZSIKJEZpbGVWZXJzaW9uID0gIjUwLjI2MC4xNDYxM2UgeyAKV3JpdGUtSG9zdCAiRmlsZSAkZmlsZSBub3QgZm91bmQuIEFwcGxpY2F0aW9uIG5vdCBpbnN0YWxsZWQiCkV4aXQgMAp9\\\"}\"}]","InstallCommandLine":"msiexec /i winzip260-64.msi /qn INSTALLDIR=\"D:\\Program Files\\WinZip26\"", ........